-As to the second phase, the verification shows that the weak fairness is enough to ensure the correctness of the protocol after reaching a safe configuration.
-The results are shown in Figure 5.
-Note that the global fairness is needed for the overall verification task.
+As to the second phase, the verification shows that weak fairness is enough to ensure the correctness of the protocol after reaching a safe configuration.
+The results are shown in Table 3.
+Note that global fairness is needed for the overall verification task.